BROADSoftware/HADeploy/docsite/docs/plugins_reference/supervisor/supervisor_overview.md

 So, we need some refactoring to have something more maintainable:

-First, we isolate our target cluster inventory defintion in a separate file `mycluster.yml`:
+First, we isolate our target cluster inventory definition in a separate file `mycluster.yml`:

 ```yaml
 hosts: